 The sense of fraudulence as an adult creates tension and dissatisfaction.
 She exudes brittle, crystalline quality and an aura of aloofness behind which she exists in her own untouchable domain.
 She is vulnerable, a terrified child for whom physical existence is a trial because bodily sensations are denied or ignored in order to avoid feeling and to protect from anything that is not part of her carefully constructed world. (-Susan E. Schwartz-Little Girl Lost: Sylvia Plath and the Puella Aeterna)

 Every girl growing up wants a pony and to be a ballerina, at least at some point and the frustration of these goals helps them mature...
 BUT what if they do actually get a pony and/or become a ballerina?
 Is maturity halted, stunted?
 Certainly with becoming a ballerina a state of exhaustion (long hours of grueling practice) and starvation (to keep the body light and youthful) must arrest the messy onset of womanhood.
-There's also: smoking, anorexia, bulimia, strange growth-stunting drugs stage moms procure in shady Mexican pharmacies.
-Such an evil stage mom is Barbara Hershey as Nina's mom.
-When this mom brings home a hideously over-detailed cake to celebrate Nina's getting the lead in the Black Swan, the whole scene is laid out - Barbara is trying to turn her daughter into a little spinning ballerina on the top of this cake, and devour her!
+Smoking, anorexia, bulimia, exotic growth-stunting drugs that evil stage moms procure in shady Mexican pharmacies--it's all in play.
+When Nina's stage mom (Barbara Hershey) brings home a hideously over-detailed cake to celebrate Nina's getting the lead, the whole scene is laid out - Barbara Hershey is trying to turn her daughter into a little spinning ballerina on the top of this cake, and devour her!

-In being forced to tap into her dark side to 'become the black swan' Nina's repression and missed chances for bad influence friends, drugs, sex, sticky fumblings in the backseats of cars, and lesbian experimentation come roaring up from the depths, creating opportunities for them to manifest almost out of thin air.
+In being forced to tap into her dark side to 'become the Black Swan' Nina's repression and missed chances for bad influence friends, drugs, sex, sticky fumblings, and lesbian experimentation come roaring up from the depths, creating opportunities for them to manifest almost out of thin air.
 In the end it's a choice: adulthood or artistry.
 Heroically, Nina makes her choice for the latter.
-Adulthood can mean compromise and 'giving up' unrealistic perfections; artistry means giving up all the other things - life, children, adulthood, and death even.
+Adulthood can mean compromise and 'giving up' perfection; artistry means giving up all the other things - life, children, adulthood, and rushing towards death's curtain call, devouring your own cake, mom. and world in a single stab.

 + Nina Foch as Milo - An American in Paris (1951)

-Everyone loves Holly G.,-In the late 90s, The Tribeca Film Center used to screen it every Sunday afternoon and it would be packed with hung-over crowds of post or pre-brunch hipsters and ragers, all swooning to the sophistication (this was pre-Sex and the City so this was our guidebook for boho-swanky living) and terrified to go home and face the crushing Sunday loneliness.
+Everyone loves Audrey Hepburn Holly Golightly.
+In the late 90s, The Tribeca Film Center used to screen Breakfast every Sunday afternoon and it would be packed with hung-over crowds of post or pre-brunch hipsters and ragers, all swooning to the sophistication, booze fumes hanging in the air and terrified to go home and face the crushing Sunday loneliness, meeting people and going off to the brunch room after for mimosas and weary flirting.
 But if you look at the film closely (and compare it with An American in Paris if you're of the mind), its true, seedy, perennial puella aeternal escape pod comes crashing through.
 And it's similarity to the Gene Kelly film makes it clear- the big thing is, Breakfast at least seems to realize it, while American seems largely unconscious of what a complete shit Kelly is.

 As someone who enjoyed a wealthy Parisian sponsor for many years, I abhor Kelly's self-sabotaging 'too good for anyone who would want a loser like him' passive aggression to a rich patroness (Nina Foch) who could make him happy and famous and the toast of Paris.

-Instead he's bored at the cafe she takes him to since he can't keep up with adult conversation (not 'American' enough), and spies a similarly bored 'protege' at another table (Leslie Caron) and decides its love at first sight, regardless of her pleas for him to stop stalking her.
+Instead he's bored at the cafe she takes him to since he can't keep up with adult conversation (he's more of a banal landscape artist, the kind whose work sells for cheap at small town art galleries) and spies a similarly bored 'protege' at another table (Leslie Caron) and decides its love at first sight, regardless of her pleas for him to stop stalking her.
 The big final ballet is gorgeous and Kelly's a helluva dancer but his self-righteous American snobbery is disconcerting (especially as he gets no comeuppance).
 A similar thing happens in BREAKFAST, wherein kept man George Peppard and glorified escort Holly G. have some good times but then he decides they should live together in poverty regardless of her own wanton choice in the matter.
 As his patroness, Patricia Neal surely deserves more respect!
 Of course, I say that now, but my own French paramour patroness is still four years gone (for all the same damned Peppard-ish reasons).

 7. Joan Collins